Zekarim/PA/Tournesol/README.md

 # Predicting Video Ratings for Users

 This repository contains code and notebooks for predicting video ratings for users using different algorithms and libraries.
-The implemented algorithms and their performances are discussed in detail in the following sections.

 ## 5.2.1.
 Preprocessing Data